ChairsDaily/cookie/README.md

 ```
 Meanwhile on the command line...
 ```
-$ myapp --help
+$ python3 app.py --help
-Usage:  python3 myapp
+Usage:  python3 app.py

-[-t | --thing THING] something that is used for a thing [-o | --other OTHER] other thing for something
+	something that is used for a thing

-	respectively
-..
+	[-t | --thing THING]

+	other thing for something
+	[-o | --other OTHER]
+$ python3 -m cookie.executable app.py
+$ app
+...
 ```